About Tabo Village

 Shimla to Tabo Village

-When coming to Tabo from the Shimla side, you’ll have to catch the Shimla to Kaza Bus from Shimla ISBT at 6:00 AM, which will drop you off at Reckong Peo by evening.
-The next day, you’ll have to catch the bus to Kaza from Reckong Peo at 7:00 AM.
-You can get down at Tabo from the bus or go to Kaza and then proceed towards Tabo.
+While coming to the Tabo Village from the Shimla side, you have to catch the Shimla to Kaza Bus from Shimla ISBT at 6:00 AM, which will drop you off at Reckong Peo in evening.
+The next day, catch the bus to Kaza from Reckong Peo, that leaves at 7:00 AM.
+You can get down at Tabo from the bus or go to Kaza and then proceed towards Tabo Village.

 Manali to Tabo Village

-You can reach Tabo from Manali via the Manali to Kaza bus that runs in the morning at 5 AM and 5:30 AM, respectively.
-You will reach Kaza by 4:30 in the evening, giving you sufficient time to explore the village.
+You can reach the Tabo Village from Manali via the Kaza bus that runs in the morning at 5 AM and 5:30 AM, respectively.
+You will reach Kaza around 4:30 PM in the evening, giving you sufficient time to explore the village.
 The next day, catch the bus to Reckong Peo at 7:00 AM.
 You can get down at Tabo Village.

-There is the Monastery which you can visit in Tabo, emanating high importance in Himalayan Buddhism, and then there are Caves in and around Tabo Village.
-The monks used to and sometimes still meditate in these caves to harden their resolve.
-These are a sight to see and imagine how it must have been several hundred years ago meditating in these caves.
+There are Caves in and around the Tabo Village, where the monks used to, and sometimes still, meditate in these caves to harden their resolve.
+These old spaces are a sight to see and imagining a several hundred years of meditation period in these caves.

 Treks in Tabo Village

-Like I said, the caves around Tabo serve as a very good spot for a day hike, as you can explore various caves and see their architecture, perhaps mediate in one.
-I saw the caves the first time when I was coming from Mudh towards Kaza.
-Man, there are so many caves all around, it just blows your mind to be in one of them.
+There are no trekkable trails near the Tabo Village but it serves as a very good spot for a day hike, as you can explore various caves and see their architecture, perhaps mediate in one.

 Camping in Tabo Village

 Like all the villages around Spiti, you can always camp near the village.
-Just make sure you are not polluting any water source because villagers drink water from those sources.
-Bury your biowaste deep in the ground and carry non-biodegradable waste along with you till the nearest public waste disposable system.
+Just make sure you are not polluting any water source because villagers drink water from these sources.
+Bury your bio-waste deep in the ground and carry non-biodegradable waste along with you till the nearest public waste disposable system.